PostGuitarist/availi/README.md

 - Adding participants: Limited to 20 participants per minute
 - Updating availability: Limited to 30 updates per minute

-Rate limiting helps protect your application from excessive usage and potential denial of service attacks.

-### Production Considerations

-For production environments, consider replacing the in-memory rate limiter with a distributed solution:

-1. Add Redis for distributed rate limiting across multiple server instances
+### TODO / Future Improvement Ideas

-2. Implement IP-based blocking for repeat offenders
+- Implement IP-based blocking for repeat offenders
-3. Set up monitoring and alerts for unusual traffic patterns
+- Set up monitoring and alerts for unusual traffic patterns
+- Consider using a third-party service for advanced rate limiting and security features
+- Implement logging for rate-limited requests
+- Add a dashboard to monitor rate-limited requests and user behavior
+- Consider implementing a CAPTCHA for certain endpoints to prevent automated abuse
+- Implement user authentication and authorization to restrict access to certain endpoints